Answered on this page:

 Galvo lasers use high-speed oscillating mirrors to steer the laser beam through a lens.
 The mirrors are controlled by galvanometer drives and used to direct the laser to the desired location on the material for etching.
 The speed and efficiency of galvo laser systems allow the laser to mark objects of any geometry at speeds of several feet per second – laser etching with galvo laser systems is very fast!

 Both fiber and CO2 laser sources can be used with each type of laser etching system.

 What Materials are Needed for Laser Etching?

-Before laser etching became widely available, chemical etching using acid solutions was a popular means of creating permanent markings on stainless steel and other types of metals.
+Chemical etching using acid solutions was a popular means of creating permanent markings on stainless steel and other types of metals before laser etching metal became widely available.
 This process is relatively cost-effective, but creates waste, as the corrosive acids used in the process must be safely disposed of.